-Get help when you need it on all the clever ways to use this bookkeeping tool.
+Get help on all the clever ways to use this bookkeeping tool when needed.
 Online training covers all you need to know to make the most of this bookkeeping tool.

 If you need a payroll solution, QuickBooks integrates with QuickBooks Payroll.
 This allows you to manage your team and make payments to them in one place.

-For third-party payments, QuickBooks integrates with apps like PayPal, Stripe, and Square.
+QuickBooks integrates with apps like PayPal, Stripe, and Square for third-party payments.

 QuickBooks Business Plans

 Depending on the features you need, QuickBooks offers four monthly plans: